-Tracy Sampson sues R Kelly, accusing him of inducing her "into an indecent sexual relationship" when she was 17 years old.
+Tracy Sampson sued R. Kelly, accusing him of inducing her "into an indecent sexual relationship" when she was 17.

-The woman, a former intern at Epic Records, claimed she was "treated as his personal sex object and cast aside".
+The woman, a former intern at Epic Records, said she was "treated as his personal sex object and cast aside".

-"He often tried to control every aspect of my life including who I would see and where I would go," she said in her legal case against him.
-The case was settled out of court for an undisclosed sum, said the New York Post.
+"He often tried to control every aspect of my life including who I would see and where I would go," she said.
+The case was settled out of court for an undisclosed sum, according to the New York Post.

-Kelly is sued for a third time by Patrice Jones, a Chicago woman who claims he impregnated her when she was underage, and that she was forced to have an abortion.
+Kelly is sued by Patrice Jones, a Chicago woman who claimed he impregnated her when she was under age, and that she was forced to have an abortion.

-A woman named Montina Woods also sued Kelly, alleging that he videotaped them having sex without her knowledge.
-The recording was allegedly circulated on an R Kelly "sex tape" sold by bootleggers under the title R Kelly Triple-X.
+Montina Woods also sued Kelly, alleging that he videotaped them having sex without her knowledge.
+The recording was allegedly circulated on a "sex tape" sold by bootleggers under the title R. Kelly Triple-X.

-The star settled both cases out of court, paying an undisclosed sum in return for a non-disclosure agreement.
+The star settled both cases out of court, paying undisclosed sums in return for non-disclosure agreements.

-The star is charged with 21 counts of making child pornography, involving intercourse, oral sex, urination, and other sexual acts.
+The star is charged with 21 counts of making child sexual abuse videos involving various sexual acts.

-Chicago police accused him of videotaping each of these acts and enticing a minor to participate in them.
-All of the charges related to one girl, born in September 1984.
+Chicago police accused him of taping the acts and enticing a minor to participate in them.
+All the charges related to one girl, born in September 1984.

-His arrest stemmed from a video which was sent anonymously to the Chicago Sun Times earlier in the year.
-They passed it on to police, who verified the authenticity of the tape with help from FBI forensics experts.
+His arrest stemmed from a video that was sent anonymously to the Chicago Sun Times earlier in the year.
+They passed it on to police, who verified its authenticity with help from FBI forensic experts.